 At home now, Ian opened our pantry to discover some restocked snacks, many of his favorites.
 He smirked and said, “I’m on to you mom.
 I see what you’re doing here.
 You’re loving me into submission.”
 I laughed.
 Completely baffled that this clueless male, this bull in a china shop, would notice.

-In that moment, God granted clarity… Ian’s untypical behavior was no coincidence.
+In that moment, God granted me some insight.
+Ian’s untypical behavior was no coincidence.
 God, who gifted me with that kid for His purposes, was right smack in the middle of our relationship.